 This creamy orange smoothie is perfect for those days when you need a quick pick-me-up.
 It’s delicious, nutritious, and super easy to make.

+Do you want to eat it with a spoon?
 You can also make a smoothie bowl by adding more of the solid and semi-solid ingredients.
 Scoop it into a bowl, add some fruit and something crunchy, and you have a delicious smoothie bowl.

 I sometimes get asked about juicing vs. smoothies.
 I prefer smoothies because you get the whole fruit rather than just the juice.
 I don’t want to leave any of the goodness out of my drink!